openstack-archive/sahara/doc/source/devref/development.guidelines.rst

 .. note::
-  For more details on documentation guidelines see file HACKING.rst in the root of Sahara repo.
+  For more details on documentation guidelines see HACKING.rst in the root of the Sahara repo.

 .. _PEP 8: http://www.python.org/dev/peps/pep-0008/